 The Foreign Intelligence Surveillance Act (FISA) 1978 is the law that allows the US government to spy on foreign nationals and governments.
 It contains the procedures for collecting information on “foreign powers and their agents suspected of espionage and terrorism”.

-Basically, if the US government thinks that someone may be involved in espionage and terrorism, they can collect information about them.
+If the US government thinks that someone may be involved in espionage and terrorism, they can collect information about them.

 The Clarifying Overseas Use of Data Act (CLOUD Act) 2018 allows the US government to request any personal information stored on servers operated or owned by US companies.

 It is worth mentioning that governments help each other in criminal cases, but there is a lot of bureaucracy involved, which makes the process very slow.
-As a result, authorities are often late in the reaction to criminal offenses.
+As a result, authorities are often late in reacting to criminal offenses.
 The US government wants to streamline the process with the CLOUD Act, but the EDPB is not happy with that.